Claw Hand

 What is the Diagnostic Method for Claw Hand?

-• Imaging tests: X-rays, MRI, or CT scans may be used to visualize the structures in the hand and assess for any injuries or abnormalities.
+• Imaging Tests: X-rays or MRI scans may be used to check for structural abnormalities.

 What is the Treatment for Claw Hand?